 When we examine the Japanese word hojojutsu, we will have a better understanding of this skill.
 The character ho (also pronounced tori) means to catch, seize and restrain.
 The character for jo (also pronounced nawa) means rope.
 And the character for jutsu means skill, or martial skill.
 Thus hojojutsu (torinawajutsu, nawajutsu) is the skill of catching and restraining a prisoner with a rope.
 For those in Montana and Wyoming, I guess this could even extend to cattle roping (just kidding).

-Seiyo Shorin-Ryu Karate Club in Wyoming to hojojutsu.
+Soke introduces members of the Casper Seiyo Shorin-Ryu Karate Club in Wyoming to hojojutsu. |

 In modern times, hojojutsu is taught as part of a various bugei or budo (traditional martial arts) curriculum during advanced training on many Japanese jujutsu and ninjutsu schools.
 It is still taught to some Japanese law enforcement officials.